 Co-Founder and Executive Vice President

-Steve has been instrumental in creating and shaping key programs at PPS over his tenure including PPS’ public market program, transportation program and PPS’ work in Eastern Europe.
-These programs have gone on to train thousands of professionals, support community markets and spur public space improvement projects in cities and towns across the Czech Republic.
+Steve has been instrumental in creating and launching key programs at PPS over his tenure including PPS’s public market program, transportation program, and expanding the global reach of placemaking.
+His seminal work in the Czech Republic and the Balkans after the fall of communism set the stage for the growth of placemaking as a global movement.
+These and other programs have gone on to influence professionals, community advocates and cities across the globe.

 Williams College, Bachelor of Art in Art and Environmental Studies